See a Doctor

 Please keep in mind that this article is not medical advice.
 You should consult your doctor for diagnosis and treatment of any condition.
 We do not prescribe any amphetamines or stimulant medications.
 This article is provided for informational purposes only.

-Understanding Amphetamines in POTS Treatment
+Amphetamines like Adderall and Vyvanse in POTS Treatment

 Amphetamines are central nervous system stimulants commonly prescribed for Attention Deficit Disorder (ADD).
 Amphetamine type medications include medications like dextroamphetamine (Adderall), methylphenidate (Ritalin, Concerta), and lisdexamfetamine (Vyvanse).
 Their application in POTS focuses on their ability to alleviate two of the most debilitating symptoms: fatigue and brain fog.